Dark Horse (2011 film): Plot

 Abe (Jordan Gelber), a man in his thirties who lives at home with his parents, meets suicidal Miranda (Selma Blair) who recently moved back home after a failed literary/academic career and a divorce.
 While waiting outside Miranda's house for their first date, Marie (his secretary) runs up and tells him to give up on pursuing the girl as he has no shot, but then he wakes with a start revealing it was a dream.

 At several points in the film Marie (his secretary who says she had twin children who would have been Abe's age but died) turns up in unexpected places and talks with him, often to discourage him from pursuing a relationship with Miranda or to take him away.
 The places include the parking lot outside the bar where he has just hit Mahmoud, his bedroom where he looks up hepatitis and on a street corner after an argument he had with his mother and brother in his car.

-While Miranda has forgotten about their date Abe gives a speech about how he is a dark horse and proposes marriage.
+While Miranda has forgotten about their date, Abe gives a speech about how he is a dark horse and proposes marriage.
 She refuses but a few days later, out of desperation and after having talked to her ex, Mahmoud, she changes her mind, saying that she does want to marry Abe.
-During the course of events, Miranda says she has hepatitis B, and may have already put Abe at risk of catching it (since he used her toothbrush).
+During the course of events, Miranda says she has hepatitis B, and may have already put Abe at risk of catching it since they had kissed and shared a toothbrush.
 He meets Miranda and Mahmoud (who is on friendly terms with her) at a bar and soon suspects that Mahmoud is the one who gave Miranda hepatitis.
 He beats up Mahmoud, breaking his jaw.
 Abe thinks he has driven away Miranda by this but she calls him and continues the relationship.
 Abe is fired by his father and is to be replaced by his cousin Justin.
 His mother tells him she knew about it and that they had long ago decided Abe was a failure.